MarielWaters/mw-1811-comp-challenge-1/README.md

 ```

-# Remaining uncertainties and areas of improvement:
+# Remaining uncertainties and areas for improvement:

 Media queries.
 Although they have become much less mysterious, I now feel they are an art I never rightly appreciated.
 This site has three layouts for the queries: 4 cards per row, 2 cards per row, and single card column.
 Still, transitions could be smoother and issues with longer text overflowing containers are present.
-My way around this was `overflow: hidden`, but I know there must be a better way.
+My way around some of this was `overflow: hidden`, but I know there must be a better way.

 # Wishlist:

-* to solve a responsiveness issue in Firefox that I did not encounter in Chrome or Safari, which is the logo image in the header dropping below the heading when the browser is reduced to about 540px.
+* to solve a responsiveness issue in Firefox that I did not encounter in Chrome or Safari, which is the logo image dropping below the `header` into the card container when the browser is reduced to about 540px.

-* more alt tags in the html for accessibility purposes.
+* more `alt` tags in the html for accessibility purposes.

-* to add hover state animations to rotate the cards, revealing a quote associated with either the activist or the movement they are a part of.
+* to add `:hover` state animations to rotate cards, revealing a quote associated with either the activist or the movement they are a part of.

 * to tighten up the historical accuracy.
 For example, I was only able to find the actual set bail amount for a few arrests.
 The ones that I did, like Rosa Parks, are converted to 2018 dollars.